What I learned from running my professional photography business

 Be sure the content is actually useful for your (potential) clients, though.

-Talk to people and tell them about your business in photography
+Talk to people and tell them about your business in (event) photography

 Especially tell them about yourself.
 What you do, who you are, and why you do what you do.
 Be sure to also listen to them, as it’s usually good to know who you are talking to.
-It might be awkward if you offer your event photography services to an accountant.
+It might be awkward if you offer your event photography services to the accountant of a business that never throws any parties.

 The key here is to have a conversation and not a monologue.
 Listen and talk.
 There’s a great synergy between those two actions.